 What else should you know?

-I graduated from Cambridge University and qualified as a solicitor in 2001 in a London firm, before moving to Ely, Cambridgeshire in 2006.
+I graduated from Cambridge University and qualified as a solicitor in 2001 in a London firm, before moving to Ely, Cambridgeshire in 2006 and joining Tees on the same year.

 Away from the office, I enjoy spending time with my husband, teenage sons and Romanian rescue doggie (Boo).
 I have been known to do some Obstacle Races and run a few marathons.